Unique Wedding Vows for the Modern Couple

-By now, we all know the formula: "I, ___ take you, ___ to be my ___ … " and so on and so forth.
+By now, we all know the formula for standard wedding vows: "I, ___ take you, ___ to be my ___ … " and so on and so forth.
 There's nothing wrong with sticking to the script, but if you and your groom want to personalize your ceremony, writing unique or funny wedding vows is a great way to do it.
 Take it from these brides and grooms, who peppered their vows with personal details and inside jokes for promises that were unexpected and ultra-special.

 Whether you use their sentiments as sample vow inspiration or as a template, make sure to tailor the words to suit your style as a couple, as well as the vibe of your wedding.
 While the law only requires that the intention to marry is acknowledged, keep in mind that religions and customs come with their own set of guidelines, with some types of ceremonies being less flexible than others.
 You may want to discuss the vows with your officiant ahead of time, or have him look them over to check for requirements.
 To make sure you and your fiancé's vows are complementary, ask a third party (like your maid of honor or mom) to read them before the ceremony to make sure they are similar enough.